wavefrontHQ/docs/pages/doc/logging_overview.md

       Timestamp
     </td>
     <td>
-      The timestamp when the log was created in the Epoch time format.
+      Timestamp when the log was created, in Epoch time format.
     </td>
   </tr>
   <tr>